 If your mountain vacation dreams include eating at the lakeside in a rustic lodge, then you’ll definitely want to book one of the handfuls of tables at Lakefront restaurant.
 Set along Twin Lakes in the historic Tamarack Lodge, this rustic restaurant serves a California twist on comforting mountain food including game and seasonal produce.

 The most recent menu includes standouts like bison carpaccio with drunken goat cheese, elk chops, and wild mushroom cannelloni.
-They also regularly have live music and it's one of the best spots in town for a classic cocktail so be sure to plan appropriately.
+They also regularly have live music and it’s one of the best restaurants in Mammoth Lakes for a classic cocktail so be sure to plan appropriately.

 Lakefront Restaurant, 163 Twin Lakes Road, Mammoth Lakes, CA, US